RESPONDING TO HURRICANE BERYL

 Michael and Sonya Lee-Chin

-Geraldine Isaac, Press Release Presentation to NCB Members & Matching Gift Partners
+Geraldine Isaac, joins NCB Members and Partners for Matching Gift Announcement

-On July 10, 2024, Geraldine Isaac, Executive Director of Food For The Poor Canada, was invited to join the press release including NCB staff and partners in Kingston, Jamaica via a Zoom call from Toronto, Ontario, Canada.
-This was a tremendous opportunity to thank Chairman Michael Lee-Chin of the National Commercial Bank of Jamaica Limited (NCB) who initiated an amazing opportunity for matching donations made to the NCB Building A Better Jamaica Fund via the NCB Foundation.
+On July 5, Food For The Poor Canada launched its initial emergency response appeal.
+Geraldine Isaac, Executive Director of Food For The Poor Canada, was invited to join the July 10 announcement of an amazing matching gift opportunity and joined the NCB staff and partners in Kingston, Jamaica via a Zoom from Toronto, Ontario, Canada.
+This was a tremendous opportunity to thank Michael Lee-Chin, Chairman of the National Commercial Bank of Jamaica Limited (NCB) for initiating the launch of the NCB Building A Better Jamaica Fund via the NCB Foundation.
+The National Commercial Bank (NCB) Foundation has pledged $150 million Jamaican dollars and will match up to $150 million Jamaican dollars for a total of $300 million Jamaican dollars to help rebuild.

 July 5, 2024 FFTP Canada Hurricane Beryl Appeal